 He had worked so hard with suppliers, negotiated deals with them, found a market for his products, got the deals done to sell but at the last hurdle, he was taken advantage of.

-As he had little to zero knowledge of freight rates or customs brokers and blindly trusted his freight forwarder this particular forwarder could see his lack of knowledge and as a result charged £7.06 per Kilo while a commercial rate was £2.60 per kilo.
+As he had little to zero knowledge of transportation costs, freight rates or customs services and blindly trusted them, this particular forwarder could see his lack of knowledge and as a result charged £7.06 per Kilo while a commercial rate was £2.60 per kilo.
 This ended up costing him thousands in extra fees that he didn’t need to pay and would have obviously given him a much, much healthier profit margin had he had that knowledge.

 After completing our course, he fixed that problem and went on to build a very successful business.

-The point of this example is to emphasise that it’s very wise to have a working knowledge of exporting, not to insinuate that all freight forwarders will overcharge the innocent.
-As I mentioned, I was a successful freight forwarder for many years without overcharging my clients.
-All my colleagues in the freight forwarding business gave a good service for a fair price.
+The point of this example is to emphasise that it’s very wise to have a working knowledge of exporting, not to insinuate that all companies will overcharge the innocent.
+As I mentioned, I was a successful forwarder for many years without overcharging my clients.
+All my colleagues in this business gave a good service for a fair price.

 Finding a Freight Forwarding Company

-Finding a freight forwarder is as easy as searching for one on Google.
+Finding a company that’s right for you is as easy as searching for one on Google.
 Finding one that’s going to work well for you, is slightly different.

 Follow this very simple rule: make sure that the freight forwarder can give you the service YOU require not what they WANT to give you.